zhuy16/learning_notes/0_condaIsMyFriend.md

 >pip install --user holoviews

-# Now I can go to the jupyter hub web server to work within jupyter notebooks with Locus as my server.
+# Now I can go to the jupyter hub webserver to work within jupyter notebooks with Locus as my server.

  https://ai-submit2.niaid.nih.gov:10101/user/"yourID"/tree

 # load dataframe in .txt or .csv format to python.

-dataframe is very common format for gene expression matrix.
-It is a entry point from where I got familar with python.
+data frame is a very common format for gene expression matrix.
+It is an entry point from where I got familiar with python.

 ### importing pandas module
 >>> import pandas as pd